 Our son had Central Sleep Apnea, “CSA”, and it was presenting as ADHD because of how it was changing his attitude and behavior.

 “Central sleep apnea (CSA) is a pause in breathing during sleep, usually without snoring or gasping.
 Everyone experiences central apneas occasionally.
 However, if it occurs too frequently or for long periods of time, it can cause a decrease in the oxygen levels in the body and disrupt sleep.” ~Children’s Colorado.org

 This was not SLEEP apnea as we knew it.
 It was not a blockage.
+It was not the same as obstructive sleep apnea.
 This was CENTRAL sleep apnea, caused by his brain telling him that he was drowning, pretty much, and making him get out of his REM sleep to ‘wake up and take a breath’.

 What the doctor told us next explained the grumpiness, moodiness, temper tantrums, etc… in 11 little words:

 “He is waking up 8 times every hour, all night long.”